 - LinkedIn: Join the Dalla Lana School of Public Health Students and Alumni Group on LinkedIn to stay informed with news and notifications about alumni events and activities.

-- Contact Us: Email the PHAA Board at email@example.com.
+- Email: Communicate with the PHAA Board at firstname.lastname@example.org.

 As public health professionals, we are keenly aware of the vast importance of building partnerships and sharing knowledge.
 The DLSPH/PHAA Alumni-Student Mentorship Program aims to seed this culture of collaboration among the next generation of public health professionals with the ultimate goal of extending public health’s impact locally, nationally and globally.